 Tally is an app designed specifically for people who are having trouble paying off credit card debt.

 What sets Tally apart from the competition is that it helps you consolidate your existing credit card debt into a single monthly payment.
 When you sign up for Tally, you’ll enter your debt information.
 Based on your creditworthiness and the amount you owe each month, Tally may give you a line of credit.

 If you qualify, Tally will handle paying your credit card bills for you.
 All you have to do is make a single payment to Tally each month.
 Tally does charge interest on the line of credit but aims to make the rate lower than the rates charged by your credit cards.
 There are no origination fees or maintenance fees.

 Other than the cost of its line of credit, Tally is free to use, however, you can only take advantage of its service if you’re able to qualify for its line of credit.
 According to Tally, you’ll need a minimum FICO score of 660 to qualify.

 If you want access to lower interest rates and a higher line of credit, you can also choose to pay for a Tally+ membership for $25/month.
 This fee is paid from your line of credit and you have to make your payments on time to get the best interest rates.

 Mint isn’t so much a debt repayment tool as it is a tool to help you keep track of all of your financial accounts in one place.

 Mint connects with your bank, credit card, and investment accounts, automatically importing your balances and transaction information.

 Building a budget can help you repay your debt more quickly by making you more mindful of how you spend your money.
-If you know that you have $3,000 to spend each month, build a budget that involves spending less than that.
-You can put any extra cash toward debt payments.
+If you know that you have $3,000 to spend each month, you’ll want to build a budget that involves spending less than that.
+Then you can put any extra cash toward debt payments.